-Before raising any queries at all, our translators will always put some time in to do a bit of research.
-However, sometimes we find terms, in-house jargon, and particularly abbreviations, of which an external worker such as a translator cannot be aware.
+Before raising any queries, our translators always do some research.
+However, sometimes, we find terms, in-house jargon, and abbreviations of which an external worker such as a translator is not aware.

 As a client, you'll get the best result if you are responsive and understanding to any queries raised.